setup

 spectra: [<BoundSpectrum n_peaks=3>, <BoundSpectrum n_peaks=6>]

-We already used the method rt_range() in chapter 2 to extract ion chromatograms of amino acids.
+We already used the method rt_range() in Chapter 2 to extract ion chromatograms of amino acids.
 It returns a tuple with min(RT) and max(RT).
-Analogous, mz_range and ms_levels return the corresponding values.
+Analogously, mz_range and ms_levels return the corresponding values.
 Note, ms_levels returns a set(), since there is no MS level order in sequences of spectra.
 Next, we select an arbitrary spectrum:

 [4]: